 - A disposable plastic bag — good for wet or dirty clothes, trash or anything messy

-- Diapers (2 for each hour of the flight time plus extras)
+- Diapers (2 for each hour of the flight time/airport time plus extras)

 - Wipes (for hands, faces, baby bottoms and surfaces)

 - Antibacterial wipes for the plane high-touch surfaces

 - Sippy cups or reusable water bottles (to prevent spills)